- Anglican Diocese of Rupert’s Land

 )"Your free and responsible voice is fundamental for the growth of any society that wants to be called democratic, so that a continuous exchange of ideas and a profitable debate based on real and correctly reported facts are assured."

 The Free Press has been in the business of real and correctly reported facts since 1872.
 But as we have all seen in recent years, that business model as it currently exists is not economically sustainable.
-By showing faith in our role in the community, Christians, Jews and Muslims have created a revenue stream that breaks new ground for newspapers in Canada.
+By showing faith in our role in Winnipeg, the local faith community has has created a revenue stream that breaks new ground for newspapers in Canada.

-In exchange, our reporting mission will ensure a greater understanding of what is really happening within our faith community.
-We will get at misrepresentations of religion that are frequently the root of racism.
-We will provide a better understanding of the religious diversity that should be seen as a sign of strength in our community.
-And we will do a better job of recognizing how religion is embedded in the everyday experience of our city, our province and our country.
+In exchange, our reporting mission ensures a greater understanding of what is really happening within our faith community.
+We get at misrepresentations of religion that are frequently the root of racism.
+We provide a better understanding of the religious diversity that should be seen as a sign of strength in our community.
+And we are doing a better job of recognizing how religion is embedded in the everyday experience of our city, our province and our country.

 On behalf of the Free Press, I want to thank the churches, the places of worship and the religious for believing in the journalistic mission of our newsroom.
 And I encourage our readers — those of faith and those of little faith — to share your thoughts with me as we expand our coverage of religion.